VincentWei/build-minigui-5.0/README.md

    + Tune the speed meter.
    + Enhance `ScrollViewPiece` and `HScrollViewPiece`.
 - mg-tests:
+   + ADD the `run-auto-tests.sh` script to run some tests automatically.
+   + Add new test programs in `api/` directory.
    + Add a new test program for various image files in `images/` directory.
-   + Add new test programs for MiniGUI 5.0.0 in `5.0/` directory.
+   + Add new test programs for new APIs of MiniGUI 5.0.x in `5.0/` directory.
    + Add new test programs for compositing schema in `compositor/` directory.
 - gvfb:
    + Enhanced to use double buffering to support `SyncUpdate` method.